-My skin began to tingle with excitement as the cheers rang out and Ed and Mike and Jeff and Stone and Matt walked out onto the stage.
+My skin began to tingle with excitement as the cheers rang out and Ed and Mike and Jeff and Stone and Matt and Boom walked out onto the stage.

 I suddenly felt that same old light begin to fill my being, and sensed that something special was about to happen.